 An as yet untitled new septet studio project is rapidly gaining momentum - there are plenty of previously unrecorded original compositions waiting to see the light of day.
 Moonlit Questions(Indie/Schräägi Musig), a 2-CD debut set of original works released in 2007, received enthusiastic reviews: “Emanuel is clearly an excellent guitarist…lyrically impassioned, and with a beautiful sound” (John Clare, Sydney Morning Herald); “Just the way great jazz should be made, from the soul, expressing the feelings of the moment…”(Phil James, Eastside Radio); “...truly communicates. ★★★★” (Matt Bailey, 2MBS's Fine Music Magazine).

 Aside from groups performing his original compositions, past and current projects include Emanuel’s Sydney Organ Trio with Darren Heinrich (organ) and Toby Hall (drums); Les Amis Gaulois, a second organ trio with French musicians Jean-Yves Jung (organ) and Jean-Marc Robin (drums); Contour, a trio with Alex Clements (piano and accordion) and Jeff Davis (bass); Fifty-Three (a duo with acclaimed harpist Kimberley Glennie); as well as Ten, a duo with German bassist Johannes Schaedlich.

-In addition to leading his own projects, Emanuel is the guitarist for the outstanding Rapperswil-based Trigger Concert Big Band, with whom he has performed alongside Spanish saxophonist Perico Sambeat, Swiss trumpeter Lukas Thoeni, Brazilian saxophonist Rodrigo Botter Maio, Belgian trumpeter Bert Joris, virtuoso accordionist Goran Kovačević, and rising star German composer and arranger, Jochen Neuffer.
+In addition to leading his own projects, Emanuel was the guitarist for the outstanding Rapperswil-based Trigger Concert Big Band from 2017 to 2022, with whom he has performed alongside Spanish saxophonist Perico Sambeat, Swiss trumpeter Lukas Thoeni, Brazilian saxophonist Rodrigo Botter Maio, Belgian trumpeter Bert Joris, virtuoso accordionist Goran Kovačević, and rising star German composer and arranger, Jochen Neuffer.